By Roy Burner (Minister of the Gospel)

 Scripture reveals water as a gift from God: Praise him, you heavens of heavens, and you waters that be above the heavens.
 Let them praise the name of the Lord: for he commanded, and they were created (Psalm 148:4-5).

-The psalmist calls on the heavenly beings and the heavenly bodies to praise the Lord because of His creative power.
+The psalmist first calls on the heavenly beings and the heavenly bodies to praise the Lord because of His creative power.
 We live in time that many attempt to dwarf any praise towards the very one who sustains life.
 When a need arises; such as famine, drought, or pestilence, one's faith should be exercised towards the one who can stem the tide of such occurrences.

 Jesus said: Whosoever drinks of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well of water springing up into everlasting life (John 4:14).
 I am Alpha and Omega, the beginning and the end.
-I will give to him that is athirst of the fountain of water of life freely (Revelation 21:6).
+I will give to him that is athirst (who thirsts) of the fountain of water of life freely (Revelation 21:6).

 A Bible commentary noted: The eternal purpose of God is to gather a holy, devoted people.
 The water of life represents eternal sustenance and provision available freely by faith.
 But sinners, who have shown their rebellion against God by their lifestyle of sin, will have already been cast in the lake of fire (a literal burning Hell).